spack/spack/lib/spack/docs/packaging_guide.rst

 version can't simply be substituted in the original ``url`` to construct the new one for ``8.2.1``.

-Wehn you supply a custom URL for a version, Spack uses that URL *verbatim* when fetching the version, and will *not* perform extrapolation.
+When you supply a custom URL for a version, Spack uses that URL *verbatim* and does not perform extrapolation.

 Checksums
 ~~~~~~~~~~~~~~~~~